openstack/barbican/doc/source/api.rst

 GET - Decrypted Secret Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To retrieve the decrypted secret information, perform a GET with the `Accept`
+To retrieve the decrypted secret information, one must append 'payload' to the
+path of the desired secret, and  perform a GET with the `Accept` header set to
-header set to one of the `content_types` specified in the GET metadata call.
+one of the `content_types` specified in the GET metadata call.

 Note that even if a binary secret is provided in the `base64` format, it is
 converted to binary by Barbican prior to encryption and storage. _Thereafter
 the secret will only be decrypted and returned as raw binary._ See examples